choirul32/Photo-Gallery-Stock/README.md

 - laravel ui

 # Features
-- Home page
+- Gallery page
-- Custom Error Page 404
-- Authentication (registration, login, logout, password reset, mail confirmation, throttle)
+- Authentication (registration, login, logout, password reset)
-- Users roles : administrator (all access), redactor (create and edit post, upload and use medias in personnal directory), and user (create comment in blog)
-- Blog with comments
-- Search in posts
-- Tags on posts
-- Contact us page
-- Admin dashboard with new messages, users, posts and comments
-- Users admin (roles filter, show, edit, delete, create)
-- Messages admin
-- Posts admin (list with dynamic order, show, edit, delete, create)
-- Medias gestion
-- Localisation

 # License
 This library is under MIT license, please look at the LICENSE file

+# Test
+To test application the database is seeding with users
+- email : muklisin@gmail.com
+- password : 12345678